 Overall width: 19.5″

-Inglesina provides 1-year warranty from the date of purchase.
-Here is more information on the warranty.
+Inglesina provides a 1-year warranty from the date of purchase.

-For 2013 this stroller is available in six color: pink, black, green, blue, navy, and red.
+This stroller is available in six colors: pink, black, green, blue, navy, and red.

 Where to buy it